AwesomeJD/embl-ebi/README.md

     2. Then will build the image.
     3. Then will run the application on the port 8080

-The application postman collection can be found in the git repo.
+The application postman collection can be found root directory.

 The CRUD operations are available for the Person entity.